lcfhines/text-editor/README.md

 ## Deployed Application

-The app was deployed using Heroku.
+The app was deployed using Heroku and can be found [here](https://pwa-text-editor1123.herokuapp.com/)

 <img width="712" alt="Screenshot 2022-12-02 at 8 53 51 AM" src="https://user-images.githubusercontent.com/113798073/205310962-8dfcec16-8e57-4d91-b9bc-8a0ec1a0194f.png">